How to use Charger Alert for Android

 This is a useful confirmation that the device is successfully connected to the charger without having to look at the screen.

-This opens the system notification settings for the Charger Alert app, which provides more options for customizing the notification alerts.
+This opens the system notification settings for the Charger Alert app, which provides more options to customize the notification alerts, like the alert sounds.

 Only if screen locked